jarvisteach/appJar/docs/mkdocs/docs/pythonDevWidgets.md

         * `actionButton` - set the button text for each row
         * `addButton` - set the button text for the Entry row
         * `showMenu` - boolean to show a right-click menu
+        * `disabledEntries` - pass a list of numbers, to disable entry boxes in those positions

     ![Table](img/dev/1_gridMenu.png)